thermalogic/Practices/P3/README.md

      │
      │── README.md: intro of your works(display the screenshots of coding,making and running)
      |
+     │── makefile: building the executable file with source code of MONTE CARLO π │
-     │── makefile-dll.mk: building the shared library
+     │── makefile-dll.mk: building the shared library of MONTE CARLO π │
-     │
-     │── makefile-exe.mk: building the executable file to call the shared library
+     │── makefile-exe.mk: building the executable file with the shared library of MONTE CARLO π │
-     │
      |── <img>: screenshots of coding,building and running
      |       │